nus-cs2103-AY2122S1/tp/docs/team/lmaoboxhack.md

   * **Justification**: As users are likely to frequently update applicant statuses, providing a dedicated command for this (separate from the 'edit' command) helps streamline user workflow.
   * **Highlight**: Multiple levels of input validation (e.g. specified applicant exists, specified status is valid, specified status is different from current status)

-* Added `Application` class to model the relationship between applicants and positions [PRs: [\#81](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/81), [\#92](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/92)]
+* Added `Application` class to model the applicant-position relationship [PRs: [\#81](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/81), [\#92](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/92)]
-  * **Highlights**:
-    * Modeling the complex relationship between applicants and positions & preserving immutability of all classes involved.
+    * Modeled the complex relationship between applicants and positions while preserving immutability of all classes involved.
     * Added the `ApplicationStatus` enum to reflect an applicant's status & associated methods for serialization & deserialization.

 * Added logic to the model for interactions between applicants and positions [PRs: [\#53](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/53), [\#67](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/67), [\#194](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/194)]
-  * **Highlight**: Capturing the interactions that arise from having two interdependent entities in the model (e.g. when a position is deleted, additional steps need to be taken to delete the applicants to that position, to avoid applicants to an already-deleted position).
+  * Captured the interactions that arise from having two interdependent entities in the model (e.g. when a position is deleted, additional steps need to be taken to delete the applicants to that position, to avoid applicants to an already-deleted position).

 * Wrote tests for existing features to increase coverage [PRs: [\#81](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/81), [\#92](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/92), [\#194](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/194)]